niceyeti/tutornetes/misc/error_propagation_in_golang.md

 Errors in a complex system should form a hierarchical tree of possible errors, by wrapping errors in deliberate ways.
 The difficult part is that errors and their types form implicitly form part of the public interface of a package, but often aren't fully built or poorly implemented.
 Many libs simply return raw errors, without wrapping or hierarchical semantics.

 Robust error handling implementations have the following requirements:
-* best practice should let the caller assume that a function returning a non-nil error should ignore other returned values
+* XOR: best practice should let the caller assume that a function returning a non-nil error should ignore other returned values
 * messages should be lowercase messages
 * messages should be recursively composable:
     * `errors.New("file not found")`
     * plus `errors.New("file system error")`
     * equals output: `"file system error: file not found"`
 * Wrap errors using `fmt.Errorf("FuncName %w", err)`
-    * `failed finding or updating user: FindAndSetUserAge: SetUserAge: failed executing db update: `
+    * `failed finding or updating user: FindAndSetUserAge: SetUserAge: failed executing db update: connection error`
     * IMPORTANT: wrapping like this is compatible with `errors.Is` and `errors.As`
     * As a software pattern, wrapping is primarily good for adding contextual traceability, like the func name in which an error was detected, or other vars.
 * On the other hand, it is best not to clog up your public interface with error definitions, since users will then depend on those definitions and they cannot be changed.